 Back home, Trevor wired up the box of tricks and proceeded to tell me how much the picture quality had improved…hadn’t it?
 I still couldn’t see much difference and thought that I would return the box later in the week.

-When he left, I started to play with the machine and realised that not only could I record with it but I could also record series.
-Now this is a really useful feature for me because I often want to watch films that I miss because of work or travelling and I often don’t remember when the next episode of a series is being shown.
+When he left, I started to play with the machine and realised that not only could I watch television with it but I could also record programmes too.
+Now this is a really useful feature for me because I often miss out on a series because of work or travelling commitments, and I don’t remember when the next episode of a series is being shown.